vmware-tanzu/velero/design/secrets.md

 ## Velero Plugin for vSphere compatibility

-The vSphere plugin is implemented as a BackupItemAction and shares the credentials of the AWS plug-in for S3 access.
+The vSphere plugin is implemented as a BackupItemAction and shares the credentials of the AWS plugin for S3 access.
 The backup storage location is passed in _Backup.Spec.StorageLocation_.
 Currently the plugin retrieves the S3 bucket and server from the BSL and creates a BackupRespositoryClaim with that and the credentials retrieved from the cloud credential.
-The plug-in will need to be modified to retrieve the credentials field from the BSL and use that credential in the BackupRepositoryClaim.
+The plugin will need to be modified to retrieve the credentials field from the BSL and use that credential in the BackupRepositoryClaim.

 ## Backwards compatibility